lamhaison/ansible-run-commandlines/README.md

 Role Name
 =========

-If you want run some commandline on the remote server and get the result without acessing to each servers.
+If you want run some command lines on the remote servers and get the result without acessing to each servers.

 Requirements
 ------------